GDP first quarterly estimate, UK: July to September 2025

 2. Headline GDP figures

-Real GDP per head is estimated to have grown by 0.2% in Quarter 2 2025, and is up 0.7%, compared with the same quarter a year ago.
-Consistent with the National Accounts Revision policy, the population estimates from 2011 onwards have been updated to reflect the latest mid-year estimate publication on 30 July 2025.
+Real GDP per head is estimated to have shown no growth in the latest quarter following six consecutive quarters of positive growth, but it is up 0.8% compared with the same quarter a year.
 See Section 6: Real GDP per head for more information.

-Nominal GDP is estimated to have increased by 0.8% in Quarter 2 2025, and is now 5.3% higher compared with the same quarter a year ago.
+Nominal GDP is estimated to have increased by 1.2% in Quarter 3 2025 and is now 5.1% higher, compared with the same quarter a year ago.

 The implied GDP deflator is the broadest measure of inflation in the domestic economy, reflecting changes in the price of all goods and services that make up GDP.
 The GDP deflator covers the whole of the domestic economy, not just consumer spending.
 It also reflects the change in the relative price of exports to imports.
 For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 article.